The-Jay-Aher/DevOps/IAC/Terraform/README.md

 **Understanding the Basic** -

-In software engineering, `don't repeat yourself` (DRY) is a principle of software development aimed at reducing repetition of software patterns.
+In software engineering, `don't repeat yourself` (DRY) is a principle of software development aimed at reducing the repetition of software patterns.

 **Challenges** -

 1. Repetition of code.
-2. Change in AWS Provider specific option will require change in EC2 code blocks all the teams.
+2. Change in AWS Provider-specific option will require a change in EC2 code blocks for all the teams.
 3. Lack of standardization.
 4. Difficulty to manage.
 5. Difficult for developers to use.

 **Better Approach** -

--   In this approach, the DevOps team has defined standard Ec2 template in a central location that all can use.
+-   In this approach, the DevOps team has defined a standard Ec2 template in a central location that all can use.

 **Introducing Terraform Modules** -